"*" indicates required fields

-Steak ‘n Shake, Springfield - Okay, so, putting a chain restaurant on the list violates the laws of "cool," but this neon-lit spot (1158 E. St. Louis St.) is an institution on Route 66, dating to 1962.
-It’s listed in the National Register of Historic Places, for Pete's sake.
+Steak ‘n Shake, Springfield – This neon-lit spot on St. Louis Street is a Route 66 institution, dating to 1962.
+It’s listed on the National Register of Historic Places.

-Yogi’s Pizza, Conway - Excellent sauce, fresh dough and savory ingredients help make Yogi’s one of the top pizza stops in Missouri.
-It won the Rural Missouri magazine editor's choice award for "Best Pizza in Missouri" for 2017.
+Yogi’s Pizza, Conway – Fresh dough, tasty sauce and savory ingredients help make Yogi’s one of the top pizza stops in Missouri.

-Hopper’s Pub, Waynesville – This charming pub/restaurant sits right on Route 66 in the downtown area, a few steps from other Route 66 attractions.
-A diverse menu and dozens of beers on tap makes this must-taste experience.
+Hopper’s Pub, Waynesville – This charming pub/restaurant sits right on Route 66 in the downtown area.
+It offers a diverse menu and dozens of beers on tap.

-Slice of Pie, Rolla – There’s no denying the big appeal of the pies at this small bakery in Rolla.
+Slice of Pie, Rolla – There’s no denying the big appeal of the pies at this small bakery.
 They’ve got pies galore, from traditional apple and peach to sweet potato and custard.
-As the holidays approach, it's totally cheating if you pass off one of their pies as your own when preparing meals for family and friends.

 Missouri Hicks Bar-B-Q, Cuba – This Missouri original has earned a reputation as one of the best barbecue joints entirety of Route 66.
 The serve up all the traditional options, from ribs to smoked chicken to pulled pork.
 Try a classic taste of Missouri with a pork steak sandwich.